EnergySystemsModellingLab/MUSE_OS/docs/overview.rst

 MUSE works by iterating between sectors shown above to ensure that energy demands are met by the technologies chosen by the agents.
 Next, we detail the calculations made by MUSE throughout the simulation.

 #.
-The end-use demand is calculated.
+The service demand is calculated.
 For example, how much electricity, gas and oil demand is there for the energy services of cooking, building space heating and lighting in the residential sector?
 It must be noted, that this is only known after the energy service demand sector is solved and the technologies invested in are decided.

 #.
 A demand sector is solved.
-That is, agents choose which end-use technologies to serve the demands in the sector.
-For example, electric stoves are compared to gas stoves to meet the energy service demand of cooking.
-These technologies are chosen based upon their:
+That is, agents choose end-use technologies to serve the demands in the sector.
+For example, they compare electric stoves to gas stoves to meet the energy service demand of cooking.
+TThey then choose between these technologies based upon their:

     i.
 Search space (which technologies are they willing to consider?)